malgamves/CommunityWriterPrograms/README.md

 - [CircleCI](https://circleci.com/blog/guest-writer-program/) - Up to $325 per piece
   > Technical tutorials with code.
 Pick from a list of possible articles.

+- [Civo](https://www.civo.com/write-for-us) - Up to $500 per piece
+  > Write a tutorial or how-to guide at Civo and get paid.

 - [CodeCov](https://about.codecov.io/write-for-us/) - $500 per piece
   > Technical articles focused on DevOps and testing.